Fernando Lopes (footballer): Third return to Brazil

 In February 2016, Fernando returned to Brazil again, signing for Campeonato Paraibano side Treze Futebol Clube.
 He made his debut on 6 March in a 1–1 draw with Sousa Esporte Clube.
 He went on to make 17 Campeonato Paraibano appearances over two seasons.

 On 12 May 2017, Fernando left Treze to sign for CS Sergipe, joining up with former coach Marcelo Vilar to play in 2017 Campeonato Brasileiro Série D. He made his debut on 21 May in a 2–1 defeat to :pt:Jacobina Esporte Clube.

 Third return to Hong Kong

 In the summer of 2018, Fernando returned to Hong Kong once again.
 It was confirmed in September by Rangers Director of Football Philip Lee that he had joined the club.

 After playing for Eastern District in the 2019–20 season, it was announced on 14 October 2020 that Fernando would return to Rangers.

-International career

-In December 2021, it was reported that Fernando had received a HKSAR passport.
-However, he is not eligible to play for Hong Kong internationally.